Lylepurd/blog/blogposts/ssg-ssr.md

 ---
-title: 'When to Use Static Greneration vs. Server-side Rendering'
+title: 'When to Use Static Generation vs. Server-side Rendering'
 date: '06-12-2024'
 ---